hindu-comm/weblogs/manasataramgini/2017/05/2017-05-07_marching-onward-in-the-american-spring-but-where-to.md

 often ensuing in some form from the unkempt prophet Marx.
-With several decades of preaching this religion in academia and converting students by the droves they are now raw material for those wishing to enact more widely the agenda of this religion and by the usual pulls the 3rd Abrahamism.
+With several decades of preaching this religion in academia and converting students by the droves they are now raw material for those wishing to enact more widelythe agenda of this religionand by the usual pulls the 3rd Abrahamism.
 Now, one may point out that this is purely a struggle inside Abrahamism, like between Shia and Sunni or Orthodox and the western flavors of the preta-cult.
 But just as Sunni and Shia alike can be